 You can't score if you don't shoot

 I disagree.
-Investing in great companies early on in their high-growth stage and then holding them for the long term will provide the highest possible returns.
+Investing in great companies early on in their high-growth stages and then holding them for the long term will provide the highest possible returns.
 Period.

 We call those companies Rule Breakers.
 Our investment service of the same name seeks out the great growth stocks of tomorrow -- the potential AOLs -- before the Street catches on.